Tomato sauce is the perfect comfort food. It’s rich, hearty, and can be made with many ingredients to suit the season or your taste buds.

 Be sure to get all your items needed out.
-You will need a nice sharp knife, a big bowl, your food strainer- my favorite one and the one I will be demonstrating in this post is the Kitchen Aid attachment- food strainer.
-You will need the grinder attachment to use the strainer if you are using your Kitchenaid.
+You will need an excellent sharp knife, a big bowl, and your food strainer- my favorite one and the one I will demonstrate in this post is the Kitchen Aid attachment- a food strainer.
+You will need the grinder attachment to use the strainer if you use your Kitchenaid.

-The strainer attachment is sold out in many places online in 2021.
+The strainer attachment will be sold out in many places online in 2021.

 Prepping Tomatoes to Use in a Food Strainer